Tech08mag/Spotify-Watcher/README.md

 - relative path support
 - add alternative download ressource
 - add youtube playlist support
+- store the songs which can't be found

 ## Notes
-Please keep in mind that downloading new songs may be a CPU intense task caused by file formatting
+- Please keep in mind that downloading new songs may be a CPU intense task caused by file formatting

 [Python]: https://img.shields.io/badge/Language-Python-green